kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

-# Send mTLS Requests Using Istio Egress Gateway
+# Sending mTLS Requests Using Istio Egress Gateway
 Learn how to configure and use the Istio egress Gateway to allow mTLS-secured outbound traffic from your Kyma runtime cluster to a workload in another cluster.

 ## Prerequisites